arbor-sim/arbor/doc/concepts/interconnectivity.rst

 mechanism ABI might be a good fit there.

-The usual recipe can be used to declare connections to the world outside of Arbor similar to how internal (=both source and target are Arbor's responsibility) connections are handled.
+The usual recipe can be used to declare connections to the world outside of Arbor, similar to how internal (=both source and target are Arbor's responsibility) connections are handled.

 .. code-block:: c++